 - If you are using it on your walls, you might want to do the trims/ceilings/walls all the same colour, but in different sheens.

 - In a north facing room, this colour WILL flash a bit more gray toned, I’d be less inclined to use it in north with the worry it could look a bit dingy.
-In a south facing room it will warm up slightly as it’s roots suggest
+In a south facing room it will warm up slightly as it’s rooted suggest

 - Pure White is a fabulous trim/door/ceiling colour and can be used with warm or cool colours